Home Regulations Hub SFDR

 What is the impact of the regulation?

-The regulation aims to reduce greenwashing and the overstating of green credentials.
-Not only will the SFDR help organisations to focus on ESG risks during the investment process, but in addressing an existing gap in mandatory rules for ESG disclosure, the SFDR aim to spark a behavioural change for FMPs.
+Not only will the SFDR help organisations focus on ESG risks during the investment process, but in addressing an existing gap in mandatory rules for ESG disclosure, the SFDR aims to spark a behavioural change for FMPs.

-The SFDR sit as a gateway to further ESG-related legislative activity as part of the European Commission’s Sustainable Finance Action Plan.
-This includes complementing the EU Taxonomy Regulation, which looks to establish whether an economic activity is environmentally sustainable.
+The SFDR is a gateway to further ESG-related legislative activity as part of the European Commission’s Sustainable Finance Action Plan.
+It complements the EU Taxonomy Regulation, which looks to establish whether an economic activity is environmentally sustainable.
+Complying with obligations for financial products under the SFDR activates disclosure requirements from the taxonomy.
+Similarly, entities follow the taxonomy regulation to comply with the SFDR.

 Implementation Considerations for FMPs and FAs

-In short, we see the following areas that need to be addressed:
+The following areas need to be addressed:

-3. Have clear checklists and process steps for each type of investment/product.
+- Have clear checklists and process steps for each type of investment/product.

-2. Update risk management policies and procedures for SFDR considerations concerning sustainability risks and PAIs.
+- Update risk management policies and procedures for SFDR considerations concerning sustainability risks and PAIs.

-3. Ensure metrics at the fund and investment level are reviewed regularly.
+- Ensure metrics at the fund and investment level are reviewed regularly.

-2. Ensure that disclosure requirements are built into pre-contractual documentation, marketing documentation and website disclosures.
+- Ensure that disclosure requirements are built into pre-contractual documentation, marketing documentation and website disclosures.

 How can Anthesis help?